Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 In New Crobuzon at present, there is little money in golemtry, since even the most complex golems are bested by a good construct.

+---

+*Subvocalurgy*

-**Subvocalurgy**: The practiser of subvocalurgy is what is known as a whispersmith, or susurrator.
+The practiser of subvocalurgy is what is known as a whispersmith, or susurrator.
 A whispersmith cannot speak in the way the average person can, but instead must whisper across the air, directly into the ear of a nearby person.
 Not only this, but, when given certain inflections, the whipsersmith's susurrus may direct, hypnosis-like, the listener to act in accordance with the smith's will.
 The better the whispersmith, the further they can be heard, and the more complex minds they can affect.
 Such a practise is rare in New Crobuzon, and where is is practised, it is generally done by untrustworthy individuals.

+---